neverendingqs/lit-element-template/README.md

 node configure-repo.js
 ```

 After the script successfully runs, follow the instructions on the generated README for usage of your new component.
+The files configure-repo.js and configure-helper.js can be removed from your component repo.

 ### Sauce Labs